 Mimikatz first demonstrated how to exploit a unique vulnerability in the Windows authentication system.
 It now exposes many different kinds of vulnerabilities where it can perform credential harvesting techniques, including:

-- Pass-the-hash: Windows is used to store password data in NTLM hashes.
-Attackers use Mimikatz to get through this very thing on the target computer to connect.
-Attackers don't even need to crack the password – they just need to use the as it is.
+• Pass-the-hash: Windows is used to store password data in NTLM hashes.
+Attackers use Mimikatz to get through this very thing hash string on the target computer to connect.
+Attackers don't even need to crack the password – they just need to use the hash string as it is.

-- Kerberost golden tickets: This is a pass-the-ticket attack, but it is a specific ticket for a hidden account called KRBTGT, which is the account that encrypts all other tickets.
+• Kerberost golden tickets: This is a pass-the-ticket attack, but it is a specific ticket for one account called KRBTGT, which is the account that encrypts all other tickets.
 A golden ticket gives you unlimited administrator credentials for any computer on the network.

 Where can you download Mimikatz?